ThandieRmane/Google-Business-Intelligence-Professional-Certificate/README.md

 The dashboard further reveals that in Market 1, 2 and 3, internet and wifi (type 5) was the cause for 38%, 35% and 71% of the total repeat calls respectively.
 On the contrary, it is evident that in Market 1, 2 and 3, technical troubleshooting (type 2) was the cause of 52%, 45% and 16% of the total repeat calls respectively.

 The days with highest repeat calls were Monday, Wednesday and Tuesday.

+The highest number of repeat calls were made one day after the initial call.
+The visuals reflect that in all three months, the number of repeat calls declined from 1st day after the initial call to the seventh day.
+This indicates that repeat calls after the seventh day are unlikely.
+This may be because the problem was finally resolved, or a frustrated customer had finally given up and terminated Google Fibre services.

 *Recommendations* <br>
 1. Ensure experienced and fully trained staff is on duty from Monday to Wednesday.<br>